North of Hudson Bay

 North of Hudson Bay is a 1923 American silent action film directed by John Ford starring Tom Mix and Kathleen Key.
 It was released as North of the Yukon in Great Britain.

 Plot

 As described in a film magazine review, Peter Dane is assassinated at the Hudson's Bay trading post.
-His brother Michael comes down the river by steamboat and arrives at the post.
-After saving her hat by jumping into the water to retrieve it, he falls in love with Estelle McDonald.
-When he is suspected of murder, Michael is cast out into the wilderness with Angus McKenzie, the accused murderer of Michael's brother.
-They are joined by Estelle, who is fleeing from the pursuit of an unwelcome suitor and his band.
-After a terrific fight, the lovers escape through the rapids in a canoe.
+His brother, Michael, arrives at the post by steamboat.
+While attempting to retrieve Estelle McDonald's hat from the water, Michael falls in love with her.
+However, when he becomes a suspect in the murder, Michael is banished to the wilderness along with Angus McKenzie, the accused murderer of his brother.
+Estelle, who is trying to escape from an unwanted suitor and his group, joins them.
+Together, they engage in a fierce fight before making their escape in a canoe through the treacherous rapids.

 Cast

 Preservation

 Approximately 40 minutes of footage are in existence.
 Prints of the film also exist in several United States and European film archives and collections.